PhilaNgcamu/create-react-app/AddingInteractivity/README.md

   1. Retain the data when rendering the component.
 Use a state variable.
   2. Trigger React to render the component with new data.
 Use a state setter function.
+  3. A component can have multiple state variables.